 In its communications, the company seeks to apply prevailing market practices and to provide information on similar issues in the same way.
 If the company finds it necessary to change or correct information previously published, the change or correction shall be disclosed as soon as possible after the need to change or correct information has been discovered and using the same distribution channel as previously.

 4.1 Responsibilities and Spokespersons

 The company’s CEO is responsible for the company’s communications.
 The company’s communications and finance as well as the legal affairs are responsible for the content and preparation of releases and reports.
 The company’s CEO, CFO or General Counsel, two together, approve each stock exchange release, press release and investor news before it can be published.
-However, shopping centre specific press releases with a local, commercial nature and relating to campaigns, events or other operations in the shopping centre are approved by the COO or responsible Commercial Director together with the VP, IR and Communications before they can be published.
+However, shopping centre specific press releases with a local, commercial nature and relating to campaigns, events or other operations in the shopping centre are approved by the COO or responsible Commercial Director together with the Marketing and Communications Director before they can be published.
 The releases include contact details of the persons who provide further information on the matter in question.

 4.2 Communication Channels

 The main channel of the latest information on Citycon is the company’s website www.citycon.com.
 All financial reports and stock exchange releases published through Nasdaq Helsinki Ltd. are as soon as possible also available on the company’s website, on which all other information for investors, including executive presentations relating to the disclosure of financial results and recordings of these events as well as presentations prepared for regular investor meetings, is also published.
 All information published will be available on the company’s website for at least five (5) years and the financial statements, reports by the Board of Directors, auditor’s reports, half-year financial reports, interim reports and corporate governance statements for at least ten (10) years after their publication.
 Material for investors published by the company can be ordered via the website at www.citycon.com.

 4.3 Meetings for Investors, Analysts and the Media